blues/app-accelerators/valve-monitor/firmware/README.md

 > **NOTE**: If you’re unsure how to send Notes to a Notecard, check out this [tutorial on using the Notehub API](https://dev.blues.io/guides-and-tutorials/using-the-notehub-api/).

-In addition to interrupting on any inbound `data.qi` Notes, the firmware regularly sends two types of outbound Notes.
+The firmware additionally sends two types of outbound Notes.

 The first, `data.qo`, reports the current flow rate and valve state, and is sent at an interval you can configure with the `monitor_interval` environment variable.